Innovation for the future - Better delivery of Mega Projects

 Enabling contractors to innovate

 In our experience, the tendering process sets the scene for a project and offers the opportunity to create incentives and rewards thus encouraging innovation.
 We believe, however, that innovation should not come to an end once contracts have been awarded and the supply chain established.
 Even at this stage, contractors should be able to suggest new ideas put them into practice and share the benefits.
 This openness should continue throughout the process.
+For example, an analysis of innovation on London’s Crossrail identified four windows of opportunity where an innovation strategy can drive innovation in a megaproject throughout the scheme, an analysis BBV agrees with and supports.
+This openness should continue throughout the process.

 Too often though, the temptation for those running the bidding process is to control risk by using tried and tested methods.
 The exception to this has been Crossrail, where a novel approach, known as ‘Optimised Contractor Involvement’ was developed and introduced.
 This was one of the processes introduced by the Crossrail Innovation Forum, a dedicated team set up to drive and oversee innovation.